 Please keep us up to date with your contact details so we can do our best to contact you when needed for your healthcare.

 Standard appointments: are scheduled for 10-15 minute intervals.
-Our fees are deliberately kept low and are based on consultations where the consultation and any related tasks (referrals, reports, result follow-up etc) is completed in 15 minutes.
-This will help to make time management more streamlined.
-See below about waiting time and delays.
+Our fees are deliberately kept low and are based on consultations where the consultation and any related tasks (referrals, reports, result follow-up etc.) is completed in 15 minutes.
+This allows us to keep to time.

-Longer appointments: If you think you need more than a 10 minute appointment, please remember to book a longer appointment or plan to return for a second appointment which will incur an extra fee.
+Longer appointments: If you think you need more than a 10 minute appointment, please book a longer appointment or plan to return for a second appointment.
+Longer or additional appointments will incur an extra fee.

-Urgent: If you are acutely unwell please ring the surgery and ask to speak to the nurse who will make arrangements.
+Urgent: For life-threatening emergencies, dial 111.
+If you are acutely unwell please ring the surgery and ask to speak to the nurse, who can assist with making arrangements.

 Waiting Times and Delays: We make every effort to run to time but on occasions unexpected emergencies or a consultation running over time will cause delays.

+Test results are available on our Patient Portal once they have been reviewed by the doctor.
 We will do our best to contact you with any results that we consider will affect your healthcare and to arrange follow-up and action if needed.
-You are welcome to phone and ask the nurse for your results if you have not heard.
-We endeavour to be perfect in contacting everyone who needs to be but if you are concerned please ring us.
+You are welcome to phone and ask the nurse for your results if you do not have access to our Patient Portal.

 Complaints and Feedback